 This fantastic and extremely popular elective provides residents and fellows with a solid foundation for their careers as medical educators.
 The elective runs twice per year (May and December).
-Depending on the course of the pandemic, the December 2021 session may be all virtual or a hybrid.
+The majority of workshops are in-person on Anschutz Campus.

 Director of Elective:

 This elective runs for three weeks starting on the first calendar day of the month falling on a weekday.
 The remaining week in the month can be used as vacation or for clinical work as determined by each GME program.

 On May 1st of each year, all GME Program Directors and Coordinators will receive an email invitation with the online application for the December and May sessions in the upcoming academic year.
 We enroll 18 participants per session.
 We accept fully completed applications on a first-come, first-served basis.
 Slots are taken up quickly, so please do not delay in submitting an application.
 In the event that a GME program would like to acquire a spot but does not have the exact participant identified on May 1st, the application may be completed with the participant’s name listed as “TBD.”
 Each GME program is allotted a maximum of 2 participants per session.